Briguy52/classnotes/os/0916semaphores.md

 * monitors are more flexible (conditions in while loop, sempahores have it predefined- lock when 0)
 * monitor condition can be read easily in code

+#### when to use semaphores?

+> shared integer maps naturally to problem (ex. counting stuff)

+## ok now how do we implement this stuff?

+### thread facts

+1. threads share physical memory
+2. threads share one or more cpus (hardware)

+#### play analogy

+* process is a play performance
+* program is the play's script
+* one cpu is a one person show

+#### what is a non-running thread?

+* thread = sequence of executing instructions
+* non-running thread = paused execution

+#### must save thread's private steate
+* to re-run, need to reload private state
+* want thread to start where it left off
+* thread shouldn't even 'know' that it was paused

+#### what state is private to each thread?
+* has own PC (location in script)
+* has own stack, SP
+* has own registers